spine-tools/SpineOpt.jl/docs/src/getting_started/setup_workflow.md

 # Setting up a workflow for SpineOpt in Spine Toolbox

-The next steps will set up a SpineOpt specific input database, connect it to a SpineOpt instance and setup a database for model results.
+The next steps will set up a SpineOpt specific input database by creating a new Spine database, loading a blank SpineOpt template, connecting it to a SpineOpt instance and setting up a database for model results.

 - Create a new Spine Toolbox project in an empty folder of your choice: *File* --> *New project...*
 - Create the input database